Author: E.ON Next

 Not only does this mean that fewer greenhouse gases are generated when you switch to an air source heat pump, but you could also save money too.
 The Energy Saving Trust calculates that you could save up to £650 a year by switching from an old boiler to a heat pump.4

 As heat pumps are powered by electricity, you can take advantage of tariffs that use renewable energy sources, like Next Pumped, to cut your carbon emissions even further.
-Next Pumped is our new heat pump tariff with 100% renewable electricity and lower energy prices overnight, which could save you £182 per year.5 Alternatively, if you have solar panels installed (more on that later), then air source heat pumps can heat your home or hot water using the solar power you generate yourself.
+Next Pumped is our new heat pump tariff with 100% renewable electricity and lower energy prices overnight, which could save you £264 per year.5 Alternatively, if you have solar panels installed (more on that later), then air source heat pumps can heat your home or hot water using the solar power you generate yourself.

-Solar energy is the fastest growing renewable energy solution, with 1.5 million homes in the UK going solar.8 When the sun shines on a solar panel, solar energy is absorbed by individual photovoltaic cells in the panel and converted into electricity.
+Solar energy is the fastest growing renewable energy solution, with 1.5 million homes in the UK going solar.7When the sun shines on a solar panel, solar energy is absorbed by individual photovoltaic cells in the panel and converted into electricity.
 The cells don’t need direct sunlight to work and can even work on cloudy days.
 However, the stronger the sunshine, the more electricity generated.

 As a renewable energy source, solar energy helps you to lower your home’s carbon footprint.
 In addition, solar panels also help you become more energy independent, as you can generate more of your own electricity.
 By taking control of your own energy supply, you’re less exposed to sudden price changes in the external energy market, caused by global events.
-In fact, by taking control of your bills with a solar package, you could save up to £1,269 a year.
+In fact, by taking control of your bills with a solar package, you could save up to £1,248 a year.

 You can boost your energy independence further with a solar battery.
 You can charge up these batteries during the day using your excess solar power.
 And because they’re connected up to your home, you can use the stored electricity when your solar panels aren’t making enough, including after dark.
 And thanks to the Smart Export Guarantee (SEG), you can even make some extra money by selling any excess power that you don’t need back to the grid.

 If you’re keen to cut your carbon emissions when out and about, as well as at home, you may have switched to an electric vehicle (EV).
 EVs come in different types, including battery electric vehicles, which are powered entirely by electricity and charged by plugging into a charging station.
 If you have an EV, you could consider getting your own home EV charger.
-It’s usually much cheaper to charge your EV at home compared to paying at a public charging station9, which helps you recover the cost of installing your own charger over time.
+It’s usually much cheaper to charge your EV at home compared to paying at a public charging station8, which helps you recover the cost of installing your own charger over time.

 Every EV charger we install comes with:

-3 year product and workmanship warranty.
+3-year product and 1-year workmanship warranty

-Online charging guides at your fingertips.
+Online charging guides at your fingertips

-Fully trained EV support team.
+Fully trained EV support team

 In summary, renewable technology is a key part of building a more eco-friendly home.
 It’s more affordable than you might think, and can help to cut your energy bills in the long run.
 Take a look at the heat pumps, solar packages, and EV chargers we offer and see how they can be both better for the planet and your wallet.